attila-balint-kul/energy-forecast-benchmark-toolkit/docs/docs/index.md

 )
 ```

-In order to serve your model behind an API, you can use the built in server factory.
+In order to serve your model behind an API, you can use the built-in server factory.

 ```python
 import uvicorn